 Honglin Bao and Misha Teplistkiy

-TL; DR: We use theoretical models to construct a counterfactual world with substantive citing only (e.g., learning from references), and we compare counterfactual vs. realistic worlds (with rhetorical citing -- citing without being inspired) to show that, although discouraged, rhetorical citing benefits academic community health and makes novel ideas more easily diffuse.
+TL; DR: People discourage rhetorical citing (e.g., cite to support authors' own claims), and believe the community would be better if all citing came from the substantive type (cite papers because of substantive inspiration).
+But there is no policy treatment/real-world community that allows us to causally test this widely-held belief.
+We use agent-based models to construct a counterfactual world by turning the rhetorical citing off, and compare it with the realistic world (turning the rhetorical on).
+We find rhetorical citing actually benefits academic community health and makes novel ideas more easily diffuse.
 The explanation for the effect is that the quality of creative products, like papers, is hard to discern and people thus use heuristics to judge them.
-In a world with substantive citing only, citations and attention would be concentrated among the highest-status papers, and that concentration would increase via the feedback loop of "the-rich-getting-richer".
-However, rhetorical citing weakens the social-reinforcement loop by redistributing focus from the few elite-quality papers to those "middle-quality" ones that are rhetorically useful in persuading readers (like supporting the citers' own claims).
+In a world with substantive citing only, citations and attention would be concentrated among the highest-status papers, and that concentration would reproduce via the feedback loop of "the-rich-getting-richer".
+However, rhetorical citing weakens the social-reinforcement loop by redistributing focus from the few elite-quality papers to those "mid-quality" ones that are rhetorically useful in a person-specific manner.
 Mid-quality pieces benefit more because low-quality works lack persuasiveness.